 - Examine the material’s surface condition, and consider the final condition you’re trying to achieve.
 If the tube or pipe has a prominent weld seam, scale, or handling damage, you’ll need to start with coarse abrasives and use more steps than if the material is in good condition.

-Every abrasive leaves scratches that must be removed by a finer abrasive.
+- Every abrasive leaf scratch must be removed by a finer abrasive.
 A coarser abrasive removes material more quickly but leaves deeper scratches than a finer abrasive, so efficient finishing is a matter of using the appropriate abrasive every step of the way.

-Taking down the weld can be done with a flap disc, fiber disc, or quick-change cloth disc (see Figure 1).
+Taking down the weld can be done with a flap disc, fiber disc, or quick-change cloth disc.
 The choice depends on the type of grinder and the life expectations of the discs.
 Flap and fiber discs can be used on electric and pneumatic right-angle grinders, while cloth discs are used on pneumatic-powered, high-speed vertical spindles only.